maplibre/martin/docs/src/50-tools.md

 ## MBTiles tool
 A small utility that allows users to interact with the `*.mbtiles` files from the command line.
 Use `mbtiles --help` to see a list of available commands, and `mbtiles <command> --help` to see help for a specific command.

-This tool can be installed by compiling the latest released version with `cargo install martin-mbtiles`, or by downloading a pre-built binary from the [releases page](https://github.com/maplibre/martin/releases/latest).
+This tool can be installed by compiling the latest released version with `cargo install mbtiles`, or by downloading a pre-built binary from the [releases page](https://github.com/maplibre/martin/releases/latest).

 ### meta-all
 Print all metadata values to stdout, as well as the results of tile detection.
 The format of the values printed is not stable, and should only be used for visual inspection.